marsbos/fix-my-photos/README.md

 setFilterValue('failed')...
 ```

 - I spent some time on creating a solution for tracking requests status: that part took a bit too long.
-On the other hand, I don't mind doing some extra work in the evening: it was part of my private projects.
+On the other hand, I don't mind doing some extra work in the evening as it was part of my private projects already.